Audio4Linux/JDSP4Linux/README.md

 # Important
 Modify SELinux is not required(in most case), let your device become safer.
-Also, it's good to customizing your own rom or even port rom with JamesDSP.
+Also, it's good to customizing your own ROM or even port ROM with JamesDSP.

-## How to install?
-See readme in download link.

 # Contact
 Better contact me by email.
 Send to james34602@gmail.com